Narwallets/meta-pool/README.md

 This is the Smart Contract repository.
 The Web App UI is at https://github.com/Narwallets/metastaking-webapp

 ### Change Log

+#### `1.2.1` - May 2022

+- NEAR gas computation will change, fix gas computation on dao upgrade instruction

 #### `1.2.0` - March 2022